rodrigocfd/windigo/README.md

 Windigo aims to provide a solid foundation to build fast, native and scalable Win32 applications in Go.
 The windows can be built using raw API calls or loading dialog resources.

-The library is composed of three packages:
+The library is composed of 4 packages:

 * `co` – typed native Win32 constants;
+* `com` – subpackages with native Win32 COM interfaces;
 * `win` – native Win32 structs, handles and functions;
 * `ui` – Windigo high level wrappers.